Alestes dentex

-Alestes dentex is a species of freshwater fish in the family Alestidae.
+Alestes dentex is a species of freshwater ray-finned fish belonging to the family Alestidae, the African tetras.
 It is found in Africa.

 Distribution

 Alestes dentex is typically found in Central and West Africa.
 However, the species has also been found in Lake Turkana of the Kenyan Rift Valley, and Lake Albert of Uganda and the Democratic Republic of the Congo.

 Morphology

 Specimens with a standard length of 41 cm have been observed.

 Diet

 Alestes dentex is known to feed on seeds, zooplankton, and insects.